arsam31/Route53-DNS/README.md

 - Endpoint : these are checks which access the health of an actual endpoint that you specify.
 - CloudWatch Alarm Checks.
 - Checks of checks : We can create health checks which will check applications wide health.

+## MultiValue Routing

+See ScreenShots.

+## Weighted Routing

+(see the ss first)

+Health checks do not remove records from the calculation.
+It will just skip the unhealthy record and move to next until a healthy record is selected.